micropython/micropython/README.md

     $ make deploy

-or
+or for windows:

-    for windows by double clicking on update_fw_usb_dfu_hydrabus.bat
+    by double clicking on update_fw_usb_dfu_hydrabus.bat

 You will need the dfu-util program, on Arch Linux it's dfu-util-git in the AUR.
 If the above does not work it may be because you don't have the